 New Demands of a Knowledge-Based Society

-There are three separate factors at work in the knowledge-based society.
+There are a number of separate factors at work in the knowledge-based society.
 The first is the continuing development of new knowledge, making it difficult to compress all students need to know within the limited time span of a post-secondary program or course.
 This means helping students to manage knowledge - how to find, analyze, evaluate, and apply knowledge as it constantly shifts and grows.

 The second factor is the increased emphasis on applying knowledge to meet the demands of 21st century society, using skills such as critical thinking, independent learning, the use of relevant information technology, software, and data within a discipline, and entrepreneurialism.
 The development of such skills requires active learning in rich and complex environments, with plenty of opportunities to develop, apply, assess and practice such skills.

 Thirdly, it means educating students with the skills to manage their own learning throughout life, so they can continue to learn after graduation.
 Life-long learning, especially given expectations about rapid developments impacting the future of work, is now an imperative of governments around the world committing to developing a skilled workforce.
 With the pandemic likely to induce a global recession, demonstrable and certifiable skills will become key to securing and retaining work.

 As governments shift their funding models to outcome-based funding, giving emphasis to the connection between learning and employment, the “global competencies” needed for work and sustainable development coupled with the skills related to specific employment opportunities are being given new emphasis.